One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Problem Setup

 We consider a one-shot setting with one encoder and $K$ decoders, where each decoder is connected to the encoder through a private and independent communication channel which maps an input alphabet $\mc{X}$ to an output alphabet $\mc{Y}$.
 Furthermore, we restrict our attention to the case where all the channels are identically modeled by a conditional distribution $P_{Y \mid X}$.
 Under this assumption, the encoder, defined by the mapping $f : \mc{W} \to \mc{X}$, observes the source symbol $W \in \mc{W}$ from $P_W$ and broadcasts a message $X \in \mc{X}$ over each channel.
 Subsequently, decoder $k$ views the sample $Y_k \in \mc{Y}$ at the output of its channel and generates the reconstruction $\hat{Z}_k \in \mc{Z}$ using a mapping $g : \mc{Y} \to \mc{Z}$.
 The probability of excess distortion for an individual decoder under the distortion measure $d : \mc{W} \times \mc{Z} \to \mathbb{R}_{\geq 0}$ is $P_{ek} = \Pr[d(W, \hat{Z}_k) > D]$.
 As we require at least one decoder to recover the source within the specified distortion, the ensemble error probability is then $P_e = \Pr[\cap_{k=1}^{K} \{ d(W, \hat{Z}_k) > D \}]$.

-We further consider a setting where each decoder has access to a conditionally independent side information realization $T_k \in \mc{T}$ from $P_{T \mid W}$, as motivated in \cref{sec:intro}.
-Note that for simplicity we only consider the case where the side information samples seen at the decoders are identically distributed.
+We further consider a setting where each decoder has access to a conditionally iid side information realization $T_k \in \mc{T}$ from $P_{T \mid W}$, as motivated in \cref{sec:intro}.
 As opposed to the basic setting, decoder $k$ now generates $\hat{Z}_k$ using a mapping $g : \mc{Y} \times \mc{T} \to \mc{Z}$ that can exploit the side information as well as the channel observation.
 This constitutes a variant of the Wyner-Ziv problem \cite{wyner1976} and consequently requires a somewhat different analysis.
 A block diagram of the full system model with side information is illustrated in \cref{fig:system_diagram}.

 In what follows, we assume that all alphabets, e.g.\ $\mc{W}$, $\mc{X}$ and $\mc{Y}$, are standard Borel spaces endowed with their respective Borel $\sigma$-algebras and assume a common $\sigma$-finite reference measure $\theta$ on each space.
 For a pair of measures $\mu$, $\nu$ on $\mc{U}$ such that $\nu$ is absolutely continuous with respect to $\mu$, denoted as $\nu \ll \mu$, the Radon-Nikodym derivative is $d\nu / d\mu : \mathcal{U} \to \mathbb{R}_{\geq 0}$.
 To simplify the exposition, we assume that all probability measures to be discussed are absolutely continuous with respect to the reference measure $\theta$ on the appropriate space and work in terms of the density function $p(u) = (dP / d\theta)(u)$ for any measure $P$.
 Furthermore, we write $\lambda$ for the Lebesgue measure on $\mathbb{R}$ and $\lambda_S$ for its restriction to some $S \subseteq \mathbb{R}$.
 Logarithms are base-$2$ throughout; the information density for a pair of random variables $(X,Y) \sim P_{X,Y}$ is defined as